 Absolutely.
 Our local Beaver Creek team includes professional housekeepers who care for all our homes here.
 They’ll clean thoroughly and restock amenities, so everything is ready for your arrival—and all you have to do is settle in and relax.Learn more about Vacasa Premium Clean >

-Just 13 minutes (about 9 miles southwest of Vail), Beaver Creek was another brainchild of Vail's founder, Peter Seibert who envisioned Beaver Creek as a venue for the 1976 Olympics.
-It was, however, his successor - oil tycoon, Harry Bass - who brought the idea to fruition in 1980.
+Just 9 miles southwest of Vail, Beaver Creek was developed by the founder of Vail, who envisioned Beaver Creek as a venue for the 1976 Olympics.
 In 1989 it hosted the World Ski Championship, thereby cementing its reputation as a go-to resort for world-class skiers.
 Beaver Creek Resort is, in fact, three resorts in one: Arrowhead, Bachelor Gulch, and Beaver Creek Village.